kanand40437-rgb/Anand-Gayali/README.md

 # Anand-Gayali
-This is my frist gt repository
+This is my frist git repository